seainthebottle/mdeditor-seainthebottle/README.md

-# Markdown editor for rhymix
+# Markdown editor module for rhymix

 ```
 # To load javascript modules